First Orion Customer Portal Terms of Service

 4.1 Our Responsibilities.
 We will (a) make the Services available to you in accordance with these Terms, our documentation, including any usage guides and policies for the Services contained in such documentation (“Documentation”), and any applicable ordering document between the parties that specifies mutually agreed upon fees for certain Services and other commercial terms (“Order Form”) (b) comply with our Security Overview for the Services; (c) provide the Services in accordance with laws applicable to our provision of the Services to our customers generally (i.e. without regard for your particular use of the Services), subject to your use of the Services in accordance with these Terms, the applicable Documentation, and any applicable Order Form(s); (d) make commercially reasonable efforts to use industry standard measures designed to scan, detect, and delete code, files, scripts, agents, or programs intended to do harm, including, for example, viruses, worms, time bombs and Trojan horses; (e) process Customer Data in accordance with these Terms and the applicable Service Specific Terms; and (f) use trained, qualified personnel in connection with the provision of the Services.

 4.2 Suspension of Services.
-We may suspend all or any part of the Services immediately upon notice to you if we, in good faith, determine: (a) that you breach any provision of these Terms or our Acceptable Use Policy; (b) that our provision of the Services is prohibited by applicable law or regulation; (c) that there is any use of the Services by you that in our judgment threatens the security, integrity, or availability of the Services; or (d) that information in your account is untrue, inaccurate, or incomplete.
+We may suspend all or any part of the Services immediately upon notice to you if we, in good faith, determine: (a) that you breach any provision of these Terms or our Acceptable Use Policy; (b) that our provision of the Services is prohibited by applicable law or regulation; (c) that there is any use of the Services by you that in our judgment threatens the security, integrity, or availability of the Services; or (d) that information in your account is untrue, inaccurate, incomplete or fraudulent.
 You remain responsible for the Fees (as defined below).

 5. Your Responsibilities

-You will: (a) be solely responsible for all use of the Services and Documentation under your account, including the quality and integrity of any data and other information made available to us by or for you in order for us to provide the Services under these Terms and data specific to you which is created in connection with the delivery of the Services (“Customer Data”); (b) use the Services only in accordance with these Terms, our Acceptable Use Policy, the applicable Documentation, any applicable Order Form(s), and applicable law or regulation; (c) do your best to prevent unauthorized access to or use of the Services and notify us promptly of any such unauthorized access or use; (d) provide reasonable cooperation regarding information requests from law enforcement, regulators, or third parties we utilize to provide the Services; and (e) comply with the representations and warranties you make in Section 9 (Representations, Warranties, and Disclaimer.)
-Unless you are otherwise authorized in writing by First Orion, you may not allow, and may not allow others to (i) transfer, resell, lease, license, or otherwise make available the Services to third parties or offer them on a standalone basis; copy, reproduce, republish, upload, post, transmit, resell, or distribute in any way, any data, content, or any part of the Services, Documentation, or the Customer Portal except as expressly permitted by applicable law; (iii) work around any of the technical imitations of the Services or enable functionality that is disabled or prohibited; (iv) decipher, decompile, disassemble, reverse engineer or otherwise attempt derive any code or underlying ideas or algorithms of any part of the Services; or (v) perform or attempt to perform any actions that would interfere with the normal operation of the Services or affect use of the Services by our other users.
+You will: (a) be solely responsible for all use of the Services and Documentation under your account, including the quality and integrity of any data and other information made available to us by or for you in order for us to provide the Services under these Terms and data specific to you which is created in connection with the delivery of the Services (“Customer Data”); (b) use the Services only in accordance with these Terms, our Acceptable Use Policy, the applicable Documentation, any applicable Order Form(s), and applicable law or regulation; (c) do your best to prevent unauthorized access to or use of the Services and notify us promptly of any such unauthorized access or use; (d) provide reasonable cooperation regarding information requests from law enforcement, regulators, or third parties we utilize to provide the Services; and (e) comply with the representations and warranties you make in Section 9 (Representations, Warranties, and Disclaimer).
+Unless you are otherwise authorized in writing by First Orion, you may not allow, and may not allow others to (i) transfer, resell, lease, license, or otherwise make available the Services to third parties or offer them on a standalone basis; (ii) copy, reproduce, republish, upload, post, transmit, resell, or distribute in any way, any data, content, or any part of the Services, Documentation, or the Customer Portal except as expressly permitted by applicable law; (iii) work around any of the technical imitations of the Services or enable functionality that is disabled or prohibited; (iv) decipher, decompile, disassemble, reverse engineer or otherwise attempt derive any code or underlying ideas or algorithms of any part of the Services; or (v) perform or attempt to perform any actions that would interfere with the normal operation of the Services or affect use of the Services by our other users.

 You are responsible for limiting access to the Customer Portal to your authorized users and for maintaining the confidentiality of your user IDs and passwords in connection with your use of the Customer Portal.
 You are responsible for any and all activity that occurs through your account on the Customer Portal.
 If you suspect any unauthorized use of your account, you must notify us immediately.
 We will not be liable for any loss or damage arising from unauthorized use of your account.
+Should Customer utilize Single Sign-On (SSO), each user name/identification and password (“User Credentials”) must be protected in accordance with all reasonable security standards and safeguards.
+First Orion shall take reasonable steps to permit only authorized access to the Customer Portal using the User Credentials.
+Should unauthorized access to the Customer Portal occur through the negligent, willful or otherwise unlawful disclosure or use of the User Credentials, Customer shall indemnify First Orion against any losses, damage or hacking to First Orion systems caused by such disclosure or use

 6. Term, Termination, and Survival